caumente/AUDIT/docs/user-guide/features/feature_extractor.md

 paths, features to extract, and output directories.
 A logging system is set up to monitor and record the progress of the feature extraction.

-- **Dataset Processing**: For each dataset defined in the configuration, the pipeline iterates over all patient data, extracting features from MRI sequences and associated segmentations.
+- **Dataset Processing**: For each dataset defined in the configuration, the pipeline iterates over all subject data, extracting features from MRI sequences and associated segmentations.
 This is handled by the extract_features function, which computes various features such as spatial dimensions, tumor characteristics, statistical metrics, and texture properties of the images.